garrandall/popular-music-data/tracks/run-leona-lewis.md

 To think I might not see those eyes
 Makes it so hard not to cry
 And as we say our long goodbyes
-I nearly do, hmm, oh
+I nearly do, hm, oh

 Light up, light up
 As if you have a choice